 Plans for the future

-Benedict is from Germany and came to Gresham’s for Sixth Form where he opted to study the IBDP.
-He became a prefect in the Sixth Form and worked with a number of charities as part of his CAS studies.
-Namely The Holt Youth Project and at the Ormiston Venture Academy, Great Yarmouth as part of his Creative Action and Service activities which formed part of the IB Diploma Programme.
+Benedict is from Germany and came to Gresham’s for Sixth Form where he opted to study the IB Diploma.
+He became a prefect in the Sixth Form and worked with a number of charities as part of his CAS studies, namely The Holt Youth Project and at the Ormiston Venture Academy, Great Yarmouth as part of his Creative Action and Service activities which formed part of the IB Diploma Programme.

-The IBDP is an international qualification and I am very interested in working overseas.
-I enjoy learning about other cultures and countries and for me the IBDP provided a great foundation which would allow me to go on and apply to universities both here and abroad and seek employment in international organisations.
+The IB Diploma is an international qualification and I am very interested in working overseas.
+I enjoy learning about other cultures and countries and for me the IB Diploma provided a great foundation which would allow me to go on and apply to universities both here and abroad and seek employment in international organisations.
 The IB curriculum combines a broad set of subject requirements with the opportunity to study subjects which I am very interested in.
-Reflecting on my undergraduate experience I realise that the IB was a great preparation for university, as it teaches the skills and discipline required to succeed in higher education.
+Reflecting on my undergraduate experience I realise that the IB Diploma was a great preparation for university, as it teaches the skills and discipline required to succeed in higher education.